PaulBRobinson/wp-virtual-page-tutorial/README.md

 git clone https://github.com/Nabesaka/wp-virtual-page-tutorial.git virtual-page-tutorial
 ```

-Active via the plugins screen then visit
+Active via the plugins screen then visit a single post & add /dump to the URL.
+That will show a page, with templates intact, that should give a neat (sort-of) list of the data from `$wp_query->post`.
+The template provided is for twentyfifteen so it may not work with other templates.
+It is, however, just a matter of altering your template file.

 ### License